fredjdc/Bricks-Leads-Page/Bricks-Branding.md

-# Bricks Leads - Brand Guidelines
+# Bricks - Brand Guidelines

 ## 🎨 Brand Overview

-Bricks Leads is a real estate agent management app designed for the Peruvian market.
-The brand follows the same design principles as the main Bricks.pe mortgage calculator app, maintaining consistency across the product ecosystem.
+Bricks is a mortgage calculator app designed for the Peruvian market, focusing on simplicity, clarity, and professional financial tools.
+The brand emphasizes trust, accessibility, and modern design principles.

 **Brand Personality:**
 - Professional yet approachable
 - Modern and clean
 - Trustworthy and reliable
 - User-friendly and intuitive
+- Accessible to all users

 ---